alan2545/test2/README.md

 #Instructional
 ###This is an instructional piece on how to use Git, GitHub, Repository, Clone, Commit, Push, Pull, Branch, Merge, Merge Conflict, Fetch, Remote
-###before we start of the tutorial it is assumed that you already have webStorm installed on your device
 - Git - git is an open source version control system that allows users to track changes during the development of a project
 - GitHub - this is what connects webStorm with with Git. it is a web based hosting service for version control using Git.
 This is where you put your repositories, communicate with other devs in the community and copy other people repository
 - Webstorm - this is an IDE for Javascript.
 "The smartest JavaScript IDE"